trymoose/imessage-exporter/docs/features.md

   - Correctly extracts time-zone corrected timestamps
   - Detects when a message was read and calculates the time until read for both parties
     - Humanizes display of time-until-read duration
-  - Parses `streamtyped` message body data
+  - Parses `typedstream` message body data
   - Detects the service a message was sent from
     - In HTML exports, balloons are colored correctly for the service they were sent with
 - Edited and Unsent messages
   - Detects if messages were edited or unsent
     - Edited messages
-      - Parses `streamtyped` message data
+      - Parses `typedstream` message data
       - Displays content and timestamps for each edit
       - Humanizes display of edit timestamp gaps
       - Edited messages received before Ventura display as normal messages without history